Colossus computer: Design and construction

 Colossus was developed for the "Newmanry", the section headed by the mathematician Max Newman that was responsible for machine methods against the twelve-rotor Lorenz SZ40/42 on-line teleprinter cipher machine (code-named Tunny, for tunafish).
-The Colossus design arose out of a prior project that produced a counting machine dubbed "Heath Robinson".
-Although it proved the concept of machine analysis for this part of the process, it was initially unreliable.
-The electro-mechanical parts were relatively slow and it was difficult to synchronise two looped paper tapes, one containing the enciphered message, and the other representing part of the keystream of the Lorenz machine, also the tapes tended to stretch when being read at up to 2000 characters per second.
+The Colossus design arose out of a parallel project that produced a less-ambitious counting machine dubbed "Heath Robinson".
+Although the Heath Robinson machine proved the concept of machine analysis for this part of the process, it had serious limitations.
+The electro-mechanical parts were relatively slow and it was difficult to synchronise two looped paper tapes, one containing the enciphered message, and the other representing part of the keystream of the Lorenz machine.
+Also the tapes tended to stretch and break when being read at up to 2000 characters per second.

 Tommy Flowers MBE was a senior electrical engineer and Head of the Switching Group at the Post Office Research Station at Dollis Hill.
 Prior to his work on Colossus, he had been involved with GC&CS at Bletchley Park from February 1941 in an attempt to improve the Bombes that were used in the cryptanalysis of the German Enigma cipher machine.
 He was recommended to Max Newman by Alan Turing, who had been impressed by his work on the Bombes.
 The main components of the Heath Robinson machine were as follows.